 (14) Any other factor which the court shall expressly find to be just and proper.

 Equitable distribution is for marital property only.
 This means property that is accumulated during the marriage up and until the filing for the divorce.
 Who has title to marital property is of no consequence.
 For example, if a couple has separate bank accounts that they have their paychecks deposited in, those accounts are still marital property.
-The income is being accumulated during the course of marriage.
-However, not all property accumulated during the marriage is martial property and is considered separate property.
+The income is accumulated during the course of the marriage.
+However, not all property accumulated during the marriage is marital property, and in certain instances may be considered separate property.
 Property accumulated before the marriage is separate property, but can become marital property.
 The following is a list of what is considered separate property under DOM § 236(1) (d).

 - Property acquired before the marriage